tinacms/tina.io/content/docs/gatsby/inline-editing.md

 Creating an inline editing experience for Remark content only requires a few extra steps.
 Note that users will still be able to edit via the sidebar when inline editing is configured.

-### 1. Replace remarkForm with liveRemarkForm
+### 1. Replace remarkForm with inlineRemarkForm

 If you followed the [editing markdown in Gatsby](/docs/gatsby/markdown#editing-markdown-content) guide, you used the `remarkForm` function to attach the CMS to your page template.
-Once you've added some inline fields into your template, all you have to do is replace the call to `remarkForm` with a call to `liveRemarkForm`
+Once you've added some inline fields into your template, all you have to do is replace the call to `remarkForm` with a call to `inlineRemarkForm`

+> `liveRemarkForm` is deprecated in `gatsby-tinacms-remark` for versions >= 0.6.5.
+It is recommended to use `inlineRemarkForm` instead.

 **Before**